 Some programs allow you to take concentrations in areas of specialization, but that’s not typical, Poindexter says.
-“A BSN program is designed to prepare entry-level generalists,” she says.
+“A BSN program is designed to prepare entry-level generalists,” she said.

-All LPN-to-BSN degrees have required clinical hours.
-Since a BSN is meant to provide a generalist education, you can expect to have clinical experiences across a wide range of practice settings and patients.
+All LPN-to-BSN degrees require clinical hours.
+Since a BSN is meant to provide generalist education, you can expect clinical experiences across a wide range of practice settings and patients.

 There is no set minimum number of clinical hours; some schools offer the minimum to meet board of nursing licensure requirements in a state, and some programs require many more than that.
 Check the requirements in the state you want to work in and see what the program you’re looking at offers.